Unit 5: Telemedicine Services

 • The provider must take the appropriate steps to establish a doctor-patient relationship and conduct all appropriate evaluations and history consistent with traditional standards.

-• The provider must have all of the relevant medical information (e.g., patient demographic information, chief complaint, history of present illness, allergies, medications, past medical/surgical/family history, and social history) to deliver a competent medical diagnosis, treatment, and counseling plan.
+• The provider must have all the relevant medical information (e.g., patient demographic information, chief complaint, history of present illness, allergies, medications, past medical/surgical/family history, and social history) to deliver a competent medical diagnosis, treatment, and counseling plan.

 • Documentation of the real-time interactive audio and video telecommunication relevant to the ongoing medical care of the patient should be maintained as part of the patient’s medical record.